blickvisual/doData_quantum/README.md

 ## Credits - OpenSky Network - Licence
 We exported the date from the stunning [OpenSky Network](https://opensky-network.org/).
 You can use the data for exploration purpose.
 For forther information, please consider de license! https://opensky-network.org/datasets/states/LICENSE.txt

+The description of the data structure is located here: https://opensky-network.org/impala-guide.
+Scroll to the chapter `The Columns`.

 ## Preparation for python
 ### Download this repository
 You can either download it by `clone or download` and `download zip` or use your prefered git client.